tfmalt/node-cron-emitter/README.md

 This enables us to write highly decoupled and scalable code with lower complexity per function than traditional callback driven code.
-We can delegate responsibility for dealing with events to possibly many different subsystems all listening to the same event notifications.
+We can delegate responsibility for dealing with events to as many different subsystems as we want, all listening to the same event notifications.

 ### Install
 ```bash